Blockstream/docs/docs/green/troubleshooting-advanced/2fa.md

 ## Phone 2FA

-The final 2FA option is to have our service call your phone to read out the confirmation numbers.
+The third 2FA option is to have our service call your phone to read out the confirmation numbers.
 It functions similarly to SMS 2FA.

 To activate this method, toggle the Phone option under settings->security->Two-Factor Authentication to activate it.
 If you have any other 2FA methods already activated, you will first need to confirm with one of them that you wish to add a new 2FA method.